Watson-Personal-Assistant/developer/_content/audio_single/configure_SST_single.md

 For more information about the `stt_options` and the `audio_start` messages, see the [audio streaming interface]({{site.baseurl}}/audio_single/interface) topic.

 ### Text-to-speech
 The audio client uses the Watson text-to-speech service.
-The text-to-speech service to use is not configurable.
-The `voice` parameter is set to `en-US-LisaVoice`.
+The voice used by text-to-speech service is configurable.
+The `voice` parameter is set to `en-US_LisaVoice`.

 The audio gateway sets the audio format to `audio/ogg;codecs=vorbis`  and sets the sampling rate to `16000` hertz.